conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

 #### AllowedKeys

-Validates the keys are within an allowed key list.
+Validates whether the keys are within an allowed key list.
 Applies to dictionary type (Key/Value maps).
 Can be used on `spec.configs` and `metadata.labels`.

 ```yaml
 spec.configs: